Huge worries about Lake Garda - rain between Sirmione and Adria

 In the video: drought and forest fires in Italy: Lake Garda pumped out – majority of the fires avoidable

-Concerns for Lake Garda and the Po River: agriculture and other sectors in northern Italy affected
+Concerns for Lake Garda and Po River: agriculture and other sectors in northern Italy affected

-Ship’s captain Landin suggests: “To deal with water shortages, one could build dams every 40 to 50 kilometers, for example.
+Ship’s captain Landin suggests: “To deal with the water shortage, one could build dams every 40 to 50 kilometers, for example.
 Low enough that they only hold back water at low levels to protect the ecosystem.”

 If it doesn’t rain very soon, there’s going to be a disaster here.